Struct Arc

 Lerp(NFloat)

-Computes the interpolated point on the arc at a given parameter t
+Computes the interpolated point on the arc at a given parameter t.

 public Point Lerp(NFloat t)